• Home

 And in America, little girls are born into this toxic culture.

-Little girls learn eating can be laced with morality; feeling guilt and shame over the simple act of being hungry and desiring nourishment.
+Little girls learn eating can be laced with moral virtue; feeling guilt and shame over the simple act of being hungry and desiring nourishment.

-And, dare I say, as these little girls mature, female thinness can even play into patriarchy: men’s desire for power and control over them.
+And, dare I say, as these little girls mature, female thinness can even play into patriarchy: men’s desire for power and control over women’s bodies.

 Thinness is normalized and praised.